HL7/fhir-udap-security-ig/input/pagecontent/discovery.md

 ### Discovery of Endpoints

 A FHIR Server **SHALL** make its Authorization Server's authorization, token, and registration endpoints, and associated metadata available for discovery by client applications.
-Servers **SHALL** allow access to the following metadata URL to unregistered client applications and without requiring client authentication, where {baseURL} represents the base FHIR URL for the FHIR server: {baseURL}/.well-known/udap
+Servers **SHALL** respond to `GET` requests with the following metadata URL to unregistered client applications and without requiring client authentication, where {baseURL} represents the base FHIR URL for the FHIR server: {baseURL}/.well-known/udap

 The discovery workflow is summarized in the following diagram:
 <br>